Creamy Smoked Salmon Pasta – Ready in 20 Minutes!

 - Fresh spinach – kale, steamed asparagus or broccoli, frozen spinach, or peas

-- Sour cream – yogurt, cream cheese, whipping cream, or cashew cream (equal parts cashew butter + water)
+- Sour cream – yogurt, cream cheese, or whipping cream.

 - Fresh lemon juice – lime juice or bottled in a pinch